Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 4. How to drive parameters into the test
 5. How to set success criteria

-## Challenge Six - Load test your own application's endpoint
+# Challenge Seven - Load test your own application's endpoint

 This is where things get more interesting - to apply all of the above to an application of your own.
 What you will need to do is:
 1. Create/amend a JMX file.